USIU-Hackathon/guide/hackathon.md

 - Participation awards - recognition on the IT club website for respective teams.
 - Short demo and presentation, **5 slides max, 5 mins max**.
 Sharpen your elevator pitching.
 - **No running torrents** within the network or unnecessarily deteriorating the network.
+- For those running hacking demos, be sure to get **permission** before penetrating a system or setup a virtual environment for your tests.

 ##### How to survive a hackathon